kupara/dsa/README.md

 		The currentPosition property indicates the current position in a list.

 3. Linked Lists
-		A linked list is a collection of objects called nodes.
+		A linked list is a collection of objects called *nodes*.

 		Each node is linked to a successor node in the list using an object reference.
 		The reference to another node is called a link.